-UNDER THE 2010 EQUITY INCENTIVE PLAN
+UNDER THE SECOND AMENDED AND RESTATED 2010 EQUITY INCENTIVE PLAN

-THIS AWARD AGREEMENT FOR EMPLOYEES - MARKET SHARE UNITS (this "Agreement"), dated as of , is between ENERSYS, a Delaware corporation (the "Company"), and the individual identified on the signature page hereof (the "Participant").
+THIS AWARD AGREEMENT FOR EMPLOYEES - MARKET SHARE UNITS (this "Agreement"), dated as of \\\\\\, is between ENERSYS, a Delaware corporation (the "Company"), and the individual identified on the signature page hereof (the "Participant").

-- A. The Participant is currently an employee of the Company or one of its Subsidiaries. - B. The Company desires to (i) provide the Participant with an incentive to remain in the employ of the Company or one of its Subsidiaries, and (ii) increase the Participant's interest in the success of the Company by granting market share units, a form of restricted Stock Unit under the Plan (the "Market Share Units"), to the Participant. - C. This grant of Market Share Units is (i) made pursuant to the EnerSys 2010 Equity Incentive Plan (the "Plan"); (ii) made subject to the terms and conditions of this Agreement; and (iii) not employment compensation nor an employment right and is made in the sole discretion of the Company's Compensation Committee.
+- A. The Participant is currently an employee of the Company or one of its Subsidiaries. - B. The Company desires to (i) provide the Participant with an incentive to remain in the employ of the Company or one of its Subsidiaries, and (ii) increase the Participant's interest in the success of the Company by granting market share units, a form of restricted Stock Unit under the Plan (the "Market Share Units"), to the Participant. - C. This grant of Market Share Units is (i) made pursuant to the Second Amended and Restated EnerSys 2010 Equity Incentive Plan (the "Plan"); (ii) made subject to the terms and conditions of this Agreement; (iii) made conditional on stockholder approval of the Plan at the annual meeting of stockholders to be held in July, 2015; and (iv) not employment compensation nor an employment right and is made in the sole discretion of the Company's Compensation Committee.